Darkfrobozz/ObsidianRepo/IntroCourse/MicroBits/GeneralizeMicroProject.md

 [[Exas]] are a lot better constructed....
 Pls improve communication and functionality configuration... debugger is super poor as well, also, why does it lag so much, it is simulating like nothing?
 Why, why, why????
 I am very disappointed in this system.

+If I work with this system again, I will approach it from a very different angle:

+1. Have a main loop that everything happens in.
+2. Have inputs registered to a memory instead of executing code in the input sections!